followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 7. Download the latest version of Sourcemod: https://www.sourcemod.net/downloads.php?branch=stable

-8. Drop both the `addons` and the `cfg` directories from the Sourcemod download directly into your `cstrike` directory, once again.
+8. Drop both the `addons` and the `cfg` directories from the Sourcemod download directly into your `srcds\cstrike` directory, once again.

 9. Download this entire repository.